nikitavoloboev/data/docs/programming/software-testing/software-testing.md

 - [“Don’t Mock What You Don’t Own” in 5 Minutes (2022)](https://hynek.me/articles/what-to-mock-in-5-mins/)
 - [Ask HN: Do you load test your applications?
 If so, how?
 (2022)](https://news.ycombinator.com/item?id=31912525)
 - [Unit and Integration Tests (2022)](https://matklad.github.io//2022/07/04/unit-and-integration-tests.html) ([Lobsters](https://lobste.rs/s/0behmc/unit_integration_tests))
+- [Smoke](https://github.com/SamirTalwar/smoke) - Designed to test anything that can be wrapped with a command-line interface.